twentyciasia/100-days-of-code/log-nhatnh.md

 - Got some trouble with internet connection so I didn't code too much
 - Create Profile router, Profile page on app
 - Long time no use, Read Rails 5 API documents.

+### D16
+- Vietnam vo dich

+### D17
+- Back to ng app, Continous refactor register services to fit with new Material UI.
+- Read some posts about ngRx, will try tomorrow.